wafna/kse/README.md

 No provision is made for handling exceptions other than in the *withTransaction* function.
 The reason for this is that all this code is expected to operate in the context of a transaction.
+If an exception happens, it's time to dispose of the transaction.
+Also, we don't want exceptions swallowed in an unchecked *Result*.

 ## Aspects